artemsheludko/zolan/_posts/2018-07-19-why-a-brand-is-often-important.markdown

 Since stakeholders were deeply involved in the co-creating process, they were able to understand the IA map and wireframes easily, and had the confidence that their needs are well heard and received.

-### Design: Commit to the hard part - Risk Library
+### Design: Commit to the hardest part - Risk Library

 At this point, it's hard to ignore the elephant in the room: risk.